 - 1. Contrary to some views that the Tibetan movement has radicalized, it has in fact moved away from violence since the 1950s.
 The first uprising (1956-59) was largely violent, comprised of numerous armed rebellions.
 The second uprising (1987-89) was largely nonviolent, but confined to Lhasa.
 The third uprising (2008) was largely nonviolent and spread to all three historical provinces of Tibet. - 2.
 The principled approach to nonviolent resistance grounded in Buddhism was the dominant framework in which the Tibetan leadership has considered the struggle.

-- However, among the Tibetan grassroots this approach is being replaced by a more strategic conceptualization of the struggle that views nonviolent action as a weapon rather than an ideal. - 3.
-Gene Sharp developed a theoretical model by which he explains four mechanisms that change the relationship between a nonviolent movement and its opponent: conversion, accommodation, persuasion and disintegration.
-The Tibetan leadership has pursued a strategy that relies heavily on building international diplomatic pressure on China, aimed at achieving change for Tibet through some form of conversion of Chinese political elites rather than nonviolent coercion or disintegration of the occupying regime.
+However, among the Tibetan grassroots this approach is being replaced by a more strategic conceptualization of the struggle that views nonviolent action as a weapon rather than an ideal. - 3.
+Gene Sharp developed a theoretical model by which he explains four mechanisms that change the relationship between a nonviolent movement and its opponent: conversion, accommodation, persuasion and disintegration. ^{10, 11} The Tibetan leadership has pursued a strategy that relies heavily on building international diplomatic pressure on China, aimed at achieving change for Tibet through some form of conversion of Chinese political elites rather than nonviolent coercion or disintegration of the occupying regime.
 But to increase their chances of success, Tibetans must recalibrate their strategy in the form of a plan that harnesses not only international but also domestic power of social, economic and political organizing and institution building.
-Through mobilization of these forces, Tibetans can increase the pressure on China, which is the only viable way to move a regime that has proven highly unlikely to accommodate or be persuaded. - 4.
-A nonviolent political uprising is often preceded by periods of cultural preparation during which a society's capacity for mobilization and its organizing networks become stronger.
+Through mobilization of these forces, Tibetans can increase the pressure on China, which is the only viable way to move a regime that has proven highly unlikely to accommodate or be persuaded.

+- 4. A nonviolent political uprising is often preceded by periods of cultural preparation12 during which a society's capacity for mobilization and its organizing networks become stronger.
 Both the second and third uprisings were preceded by eras of cultural renaissance that emboldened the people and created greater capacity for them to seek political freedom through collective action. - 5.
 In many resistance discourses, culture is portrayed as a fragile asset that needs to be shielded by political struggle, but rarely as a sword with which to pursue political change.
 The Tibetan resistance movement, for example, was long dominated by a fear-driven discourse that stressed the importance of "preserving" and "protecting" Tibetan culture from the onslaught of assimilation and modernity.
-Such narratives gave rise to the idea
+Such narratives gave rise to the idea of culture as a beautiful but fragile flower that cannot protect itself.
+But in recent years, Tibetans have embraced a more confident and open-minded conception of culture, and have begun to tap into their unique language and literary traditions, religious systems, poetry and music as resistance tools to fight for political change.13 - 6.
+Despite being largely unknown to the rest of the world, Tibetans today are

-&lt;sup>11 Conversion refers to the process whereby the oppressor willingly agrees to the demands of the oppressed.
+10 Conversion refers to the process whereby the oppressor willingly agrees to the demands of the oppressed.
 Accommodation refers to the process whereby the opponent does a cost-benefit analysis and concludes that a compromise settlement is preferable to facing continued resistance.
 Coercion occurs "when the opponent is forced against its will, to meet the demands of the nonviolent movement."
 Lastly, disintegration happens when the "opponent is not just coerced, but in addition its system of rule disintegrates and falls apart as a result of sustained, widespread, civilian-based noncooperation and nonviolent disruption."
-Gene Sharp, The Politics of Nonviolent Conflict,
+Gene Sharp, The Politics of Nonviolent Conflict.

-&lt;sup>12 Srdja Popovic, Hardy Merriman, and Ivan Marovic, et al., Canvas Core Curriculum: A Guide to Effective Nonviolent Struggle (Belgrade: Center for Applied Nonviolent Action and Strategies, 2007), 58.
+11 Srdja Popovic, Hardy Merriman, and Ivan Marovic et. al, Canvas Core Curriculum: A Guide to Effective Nonviolent Struggle (Belgrade: Center for Applied Nonviolent Action and Strategies, 2007).

-&lt;sup>13 The independence struggle in India and the struggle to forge the Polish nation were preceded by periods of cultural renaissance.
+12 The independence struggle in India and the struggle to forge the Polish nation were preceded by periods of cultural renaissance.